AET9RNAL/HEAT-FUSE/README.md

 ### game_memory

-Opens the game process and registers a `GameMemory` instance as the `game_memory` service.
+Opens the game process and registers a `GameMemory` instance as the `"game_memory"` service.
+Acts as the **FUSE Game API provider** — the single authorised channel through which plugins read live game state.

 ```json
 {